miriam-moztap/miriam-moztap/README.md

  <t----------------------------------------------------------------------------------------------------------------------------------------------------->

 I have worked as a field service engineer and have a keen interest in web development, actively seeking exciting career prospects.
-With one year of experience in Python and the Django Rest Framework, I am currently immersed in learning JavaScript, HTML, and CSS.
+With one year of experience in Python and the Django Rest Framework.
 Committed to maintaining high professional standards and values such as teamwork and communication, I am dedicated to hone my skills through the challenging Laboratoria bootcamp.
 My goal is to contribute to the digital world with integrity and excellence.
 In my role as a service engineer, I have honed my problem-solving abilities and developed exceptional customer service skills. -- https://hackwomen.dev/

  <t----------------------------------------------------------------------------------------------------------------------------------------------------->